authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 #### MTA performs BIMI Assertion

-Ihe MTA sees that the message has a BIMI-Location header, AND it is covered by the DKIM-Signature, and the DKIM-Signature that passed DKIM is the one that covers the BIMI-Location header.
+Ihe MTA sees that the message has a BIMI-Selector header, and it is covered by the DKIM-Signature, and the DKIM-Signature that passed DKIM is the one that covers the BIMI-Selector header.
 The MTA sees the header contains 'v=BIMI1', and 's=brand'.
 Since there is no 'd=' value in the header, it uses 'd=example.com'.
 It performs a DNS query for brand._bimi.example.com.
 It exists, it verifies the syntax of the BIMI DNS record, and it, too passes.

 #### MTA Stemps Authentication-Results